Beechwood Bunny Tales

 Beechwood Bunny Tales (La Famille Passiflore) is a series of children's books written by French author Geneviève Huriet and illustrated by Loïc Jouannigot.
 The original books have been published in France by Éditions Milan since 1987.
 English translations of the first seven stories were released in the United States during 1991 and 1992 by Gareth Stevens Publishers.
 Including this version, Beechwood has been translated into 23 languages in 19 countries, and has sold about 750,000 copies in its native country.

 The books centre on the Bellflower family of rabbits, who live in Beechwood Grove: Papa Bramble, Aunt Zinnia, Dandelion, Periwinkle, Violette, Mistletoe, and Poppy.
-Papa and Aunt share their names with foods, while their five children (and the family itself) are named after flowers.
+The father share his name with a certain food, while his five children as well as his sister Zinnia (and the whole family itself) are named after flowers and plants.
 All of the rabbit characters in this series have large, round pink tails.

 The books' success in France led to the debut of an animated version on the TF1 network in late December 2001, which would go on to have 52 episodes produced.
 The show has aired in several markets worldwide, and released on DVD and VHS in North America.

 Characters

 The series' main characters are the Bellflower rabbits, who live "in a shady corner of Beechwood Grove".
-There are five children in the family: Poppy, the eldest and the smartest; Violette, the only sister; Dandelion, who mostly resembles his father; Mistletoe, who wears a cap and a shirt of magenta and pink stripes; and Periwinkle, who is kindhearted but mostly shy.
+There are five children in the family: Poppy, the eldest and the smartest; Violette, the only sister and of course a strong-spirited girl; Dandelion, a lovable yet dimwitted boy who mostly resembles his father; Mistletoe, who wears a cap and a shirt of magenta and pink stripes; and Periwinkle, who is kindhearted but mostly shy, and he too resembles his father, but deeply.

-Their father is Bramble, a gardener who is always concerned and caring about his children.
+Their father is Bramble, a gifted inventor and gardener who is always concerned and caring about his children.
 Their aunt, Zinnia, can sometimes be a bit angry and serious against them.

 Most of the early titles in the Beechwood series centred on each of the children.
 Aunt Zinnia had a story of her own in 1990 (Aunt Zinnia and the Ogre), and Papa Bramble in 2003 (L'invention d'Onésime Passiflore).

 Some of the Bellflowers' foes include Magda, a tricky magpie who tries to make Periwinkle a family embarrassment (in the first book, Periwinkle at the Full Moon Ball, and the TV episode "Room to Move"); Jimmy Renard, a cunning young boy from Violette's Daring Adventure; Kazoar, the highway menace from Aunt Zinnia and the Ogre, and two hungry & sneaky foxes named Roderick and Marmaduke from the episode "Carnival" who wanted to kidnap the children for their dinner.